This function reads a specified variable from a .mat file generated by the ifcb-analysis repository (Sosik and Olson 2007).

 To enable this functionality, ensure Python is properly configured with the required dependencies.

-You can initialize the Python environment and install necessary packages using ifcb_py_install()
+You can initialize the Python environment and install necessary packages using ifcb_py_install().

-is not available, the function falls back to using R.matlab::readMat()
+If use_python = FALSE or if SciPy is not available, the function falls back to using R.matlab::readMat().

 References